 Mayans also had time to remember The Beatles with "a song from he '60s that said: 'Déjalo ser' (Let It Be)".
 Those in the chamber looked at the Senator with surprise, while Senate speaker Gabriela Michetti looked on with a clear expression of annoyance.

-But it was not Gabriela Michetti's lower moment, nor was it the most surprising.
+But it was not Gabriela Michetti's lowest moment, nor was it the most surprising.
 Hours earlier she took aim at her coalition colleague Luis Naidenoff, saying "you idiot, stop being a pain in the ass", a phrase caught by her microphone.
 At other moments of the night, she argued with senators over their inability to limit themselves to assigned speaking times.

 Senator Maurice Closs offered the Senate "the thoughts of Misiones province".
 "I am not in favour of gratuity [free abortions in public hospitals] but I do want a State which is present", he said, adding that the supposed collapse of public health in Argentina would be worsened by the arrival of patients wanting abortions.
 "It cannot be", he said, while calling for more public policies.
-Close was governor of Misiones from 2007 to 2015 and a Lower House lawmaker from 2015 to 2017.
+Closs was governor of Misiones from 2007 to 2015 and a Lower House lawmaker from 2015 to 2017.

 NOT YET, NOT SOON

 Only in 2019 will Congress have its next opportunity to vote on a bill to legalise or decriminalise elective abortion.
 If a bill enters the Senate, it will be subject to the will of the same group of people who on Wednesday rejected it, since most senators' mandates end between 2019 and 2023.

 Next year, it is estimated that there will be a further 350,000 clandestine abortions in Argentina.
 Despite the will of people on the streets, there is a long way to go before this reality changes.